jdesbonnet/PCB_CSGShop_M8T_USB_adapter/README.md

 The pin header on the receiver breaks out USB D-/D+, 5V and GND.
 These can be routed directly to a USB mini or mico connector.
 For ease of construction I'm using a USB micro breakout board instead of soldering a USB micro connector directly on the board.

+There are also headers for other pins including UART TX,RX (J4) and interrupt and timing pulse pins (J3).

 ![PCB font](./doc/pcb_front.png)

 ![PCB back](./doc/pcb_back.png)